Yoakum County is named for Henderson King Yoakum, who was a soldier, attorney and Texas historian.

 Contractor: F M Wallace Construction Company

 Description: The building faces south and is a two story red colored brick and concrete structure.
 The square shaped building is located on spacious grounds on the west side of the courthouse in the center of the city.
 There are recessed entrances on the east, south and west sides.
 A white colored belt runs above the second story windows with decorative brickwork above.
 The roof line is flat.
 The building now serves as a museum.
-An addition was added on the north side.
+The building was remodeled in 1971.
+The architect was Stiles, Roberts and Messersmith of Lubbock and the contractor was Bayer Lumber Company.

 N – Cochran County